CS171/Homework_instructions/week-09/lab/week-09_lab.md

 - Create a matrix visualization that visualizes the relations between these 16 families
 - Merge the datasets and label the rows and columns with the corresponding family names
 - Draw two triangles in each cell to encode both relationships (marriages and business ties)
-- Make the matrix sortable (at least the rows but optionally also the columns)
+- Make the matrix sortable (by rows is required, by columns is optional)
 - Include animated transitions to make it easier to follow changes
 - Add a legend to explain the types of relationships